opcaic/docs/intro/installation-instructions.rst

         --Seed:AdminPassword='P4$$w0rd'

-The application will immediately try to verify the email address by sending an email with verification link to it.
+The application will immediately try to verify the email address by sending an email with verification url to it.
 Once the email is sent, you may terminate the application.
 Proceed to next section for how to setup the server as an OS service.

 .. note::
-   Confirming the email address requires working ``web-app`` to be deployed on the configured FrontendUrl address.
-You don't have to confirm the email address immediatly.
-You can do that once all platform components are deployed and running.
+   Confirming the email address requires working ``web-app`` to be deployed on the configured ``FrontendUrl`` address.
+You don't have to confirm the email address immediatly, you can do that later once all platform components are deployed.

 .. warning::
    If the application has been misconfigured (e.g. invalid frontend address in the configuration,